 The Jeep outside pales in comparison to this unique exhibit inside the museum -- an M606 on a pallet ready for airdropping.
 Thanks to Sergio Willys for this photo.

-Thanks to Luis Mariano Paz and the AACVM.
-Thanks also to the website Historia, Memoria, Identidad for the Cordobazo photos. -- Derek Redmond
+Thanks to Luis Mariano Paz, and the website Historia, Memoria, Identidad for the Cordobazo photos. -- Derek Redmond

 Return to CJ3B's in History.